-For the Tokyo University of Science to build on its tradition of the "Principle of Merit" and continue to innovate and develop in response to changes in social conditions, it is carving out a new future of education and research under the banner of "Tokyo University of Science -A university acknowledged by the world-" This is a new image for TUS which has exhaustively examined what constitutes the ideal education and research environment for fostering students who will exhibit leadership on a global stage.
+For the Tokyo University of Science to build on its tradition of the "Principle of Achieving Excellence" and continue to innovate and develop in response to changes in social conditions, it is carving out a new future of education and research under the banner of "Tokyo University of Science -A university acknowledged by the world-" This is a new image for TUS which has exhaustively examined what constitutes the ideal education and research environment for fostering students who will exhibit leadership on a global stage.

 Development of World-Class

 In the fields of science and technology, we equip students with basic skills which will enable them to become world-class professionals.